msmoiz/lingo/spec.md

   application-specific error code.

 It also aims to address some of the shortcomings of existing RPC protocols.
-For example, it uses a more efficient representation for operation names and error flags than JSON-RPC.
-It also uses a human readable serialization format (in contrast to something like gRPC) to make it easy to interact with using standard tools like curl and Postman or to roll your own clients and servers for unsupported environments.
+For example, it uses a more efficient representation for operation routing than JSON-RPC.
+It also uses a human-readable serialization format (in contrast to something like gRPC) to make it easy to interact with using standard tools like curl and Postman or to roll your own clients and servers for unsupported environments.

 ## Specification